rust-lang/nomicon/src/atomics/atomics.md

 Still, we'll try to cover the basics and some of the problems Rust developers face.

+## Motivation

+The C++ memory model is very large and confusing with lots of seemingly arbitrary design decisions.
+To understand the motivation behind this, it can help to look at what got us in this situation in the first place.
+There are three main factors at play here:

+1. Users of the language, who want fast, cross-platform code;
+2. compilers, who want to optimize code to make it fast;
+3. and the hardware, which is ready to unleash a wrath of inconsistent chaos on your program at a moment's notice.

-The C++ memory model is fundamentally about trying to bridge the gap between the semantics we want, the optimizations compilers want, and the inconsistent chaos our hardware wants. *We* would like to just write programs and have them do exactly what we said but, you know, fast.
-Wouldn't that be great?
+The C++ memory model is fundamentally about trying to bridge the gap between these three, allowing users to write code for a logical and consistent abstract machine while the compiler and hardware deal with the madness underneath that makes it run fast.

-## Compiler Reordering
+### Compiler Reordering

 Compilers fundamentally want to be able to do all sorts of complicated transformations to reduce data dependencies and eliminate dead code.
 In